 - More affordable: Was introduced into a lower priced category (85 percent cheaper at launch).

 - More modern: Reflects 2 years and 6 months of technical progress since the GFX 50S launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the GFX 50S emerges as the winner of the contest (13 : 11 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the GFX 50S comes out slightly ahead of the G90 (13 : 12 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.